 \subsection{Conversational MRC}

-We put \textbf{Conversational} or \textbf{Dialog} datasets in a separate category as there is a unique combination of passage, question, and answer.
-The passage has a particular context and is then completed by a number of follow-up questions and answers.
+We include \textbf{Conversational} or \textbf{Dialog} datasets in a separate category as they involve a unique combination of passage, question, and answer.
 The full passage is presented as a conversation and the question should be answered based on previous utterances as illustrated in (\ref{ex:dialog}) from ShARC~\cite{saeidi-etal-2018-interpretation}, where the scenario is an additional part of the passage unique for each dialog.
-The question asked before and its answer becomes a part of the passage for the following question. \footnote{We do not include DREAM \cite{sundream2018} in this category as, even though the passages are in dialog form, the questions are about the dialog but not a part of it.
-That is why DREAM is in the Multiple-Choice category.}
+The question and its answer become a part of the passage for the subsequent question. \footnote{We include DREAM \cite{sundream2018} in the Multiple-Choice category rather than this category because, even though its passages are in dialog form, the questions are about the dialog but not a part of it.}

 \begin{examples} \item \textbf{P:} \textit{ Eligibility.
-You’ll be able to claim the new State Pension if you’re: a man born on or after 6 April 1951, a woman born on or after 6 April 1953} \\ \textbf{Scenario:} \textit{I'm female and I was born in 1966} \textbf{Q:} \textit{Am I able to claim the new State Pension?}\\ \textbf{Follow ups:} (1)\textit{Are you a man born on or after 6 April 1951? -- No} (2)\textit{Are you a woman born on or after 6 April 1953? -- Yes} \textbf{A:} \textit{Yes} \end{examples}
+You’ll be able to claim the new State Pension if you’re: a man born on or after 6 April 1951, a woman born on or after 6 April 1953} \textbf{Scenario:} \textit{I'm female and I was born in 1966} \textbf{Q:} \textit{Am I able to claim the new State Pension?} \textbf{Follow ups:} (1) \textit{Are you a man born on or after 6 April 1951? -- No} (2) \textit{Are you a woman born on or after 6 April 1953? -- Yes} \textbf{A:} \textit{Yes} \end{examples}